 When arriving in London for the first time, numerous travellers will recall being laughed at for their pronunciation of ‘Southwark’ (suth/ik), and it has been reported that backpackers will choose to stay lost and cold rather than ask for directions to ‘Worcestershire’ (woos/ter).
 But fear not friends – Londoners themselves struggle with these words too, and THEY were born here.
 With so many different accents and some snobbery involved, it’s no wonder that there is some confusion.

-10 things that even Londoners struggle to pronounce
+10 words that even Londoners struggle to pronounce

 1. Marylebone (mar/li/bone – mar/li/bun)

 Is it ‘mary/lee/bone’, ‘marril/bon’, ‘mary/luh/bone’?
-Londoners can’t seem to agree.
+Londoners can’t seem to agree on how to pronounce Marylebone.
 Named after the Church of St Mary’s by the Bourne, this Central London district is home to some of the best shops and eateries in London – even if no one can pronounce its name.

 2. Rotherhithe (roth/er/hive)